ECCO-GROUP/ECCO-Dataset-Production/processing/README.md

     - **aws_login/**
       - Directory containing scripts needed for logging into AWS and getting the necessary AWS credentials.
 See https://github.jpl.nasa.gov/cloud/Access-Key-Generation for a description of the files used
     - **ecco_cloud_utils/**
       - A collection of files and functions from ECCO-ACCESS.
-These are only used in the creation of the mapping factors
+These are only used in the creation of the mapping factors via master_script.py.
+These files (except for the __init__.py and .gitignore files) are copied from the local ECCO-ACCESS repository pointed to by the ecco_access_dir value in product_generation_config.yaml.
     - **credentials_utils.py**
       - Contains functions necessary for getting the user's AWS credentials
     - **file_utils.py**